-If kākāpō do breed, we occasionally need to remove either the eggs or chicks from the nest and care for them ourselves.
+If kākāpō do breed, we regularly need to remove either the eggs or chicks from the nest and care for them ourselves.

 This might be because the mother has too many eggs to raise herself or because a chick is sick or underweight.

 Raising the chicks is not so difficult now that we have learnt about their food, temperature, humidity and social requirements.
 Initially we began with little information and encountered obstacles along the way, which was exacerbated by dealing with only a few eggs or chicks at a time.

 Sixty-nine kākāpō have been hand-raised and returned to the wild with a survival of 91%.
 These hand-reared birds now comprise 41% of the total kākāpō population.
 Most, if not all would have died early in life without rescue.
 Some have remained tame toward humans, but most are now indistinguishable from wild birds.

 On one occasion, we cared for a chick in captivity right up to the age of five.
 Hoki became so famous and well-loved that a book was written about her by her keeper.
 She raised her first chick when she was 10, in 2002.

 Hand-raised kākāpō are now returned to the wild when 4 months old and raised in the company of other kākāpō chicks, to avoid negative imprinting toward humans and improve their chances of breeding.
 In 2016 we were thrilled that 16 hand-reared female kākāpō nested and ten successfully fledged healthy chicks.
 These ten were all first time mothers.